moealiyasin/moealiyasin/README.md

 User Research Moderator @ Tech Mahindra (On-site at Apple & Meta) (2021–2023) Conducted User Research Studies for facial recognition, an iPad hover feature that I'm not sure they ever applied, and the Meta Quest VR headset.
 This was my start, very fun.
 I learned more about career navigation than technical skills during this time, but I did leverage this experience to a full time role eventually.

-📂 Featured Project

-IT Support Knowledge Base
-A comprehensive knowledge base for onboarding, troubleshooting, and workflow improvements in enterprise IT.

-Check out my pinned projects or connect to collaborate!

 🏆 Certifications

 🛡️ CompTIA Network+ (2025)